-When out and about, I’ve found the bags invaluable in cafes or restaurants, again while the feral beasts are waiting for food 🙈😂 Usually I would always whack out the old colouring or sticker books, but they tend to get bored of those pretty quickly, so it’s fab to have something that holds their attention for longer.
+When out with the twigs, I’ve found the busy bags invaluable in cafes or restaurants, again while the feral beasts are waiting for food 🙈😂 Usually I would always whack out the old colouring or sticker books, but they tend to get bored of those pretty quickly.
+So it’s fab to have something that holds their attention for longer.

 It also gives me the chance to actually drink a HOT coffee for a change! 😱😍

-If you fancy getting your hands on some Busy Bags for your little ones, you can purchase them from the My Busy Bots website: www.mybusybots.com
+If you fancy getting your hands on some busy bags for your little ones, you can purchase them from the My Busy Bots website 🙂

 Or check them out on Instagram 😊